 By Brent Fewell

-Interesting and thought-provoking article this week by Tim Lavin over at Bloomberg pandatitled “Why I Hate Pandas and You Should Too.”
+Interesting and thought-provoking article this week by Tim Lavin over at Bloomberg titled “Why I Hate Pandas and You Should Too.”
 The gist of Lavin’s discrimination and hatred toward the cute and cuddly panda stems from his violent disagreement with spending tens of millions of conservation dollars to save a Darwinian-challenged species, when that money could be better spent on more important, sustainable conservation efforts.
 Excerpts of Lavin’s article,

 Congratulations on your new panda cub, Washington!
 You’re prolonging the existence of a hopeless and wasteful species the world should’ve given up on long ago.
 I understand the impulse.
 Some people find them cute.
 Pandas don’t have much of a habitat left in the wild, thanks to heedless human development.
 And zoos imagine they’re doing the right thing, pulling in some extra visitors while helping conservation efforts.